Hagood Mill Historic Site

 Volunteer Perks

 On second and third Saturdays, volunteers that work a minimum of 4 hours will receive a complimentary lunch.
+Third Saturday volunteers who work 2-4 hours will receive free admission to the event.

-Representation of Hagood Mill
+Representation of the Hagood Mill

-Volunteers should present a clean, neat image to the public and realize that they represent the Hagood Mill to the public eye just as much as paid staff.
+Volunteers should present a clean, neat image to the public and understand that they represent the Hagood Mill to the public eye just as much as paid staff.
 Please be helpful and enthusiastic with Hagood Mill patrons- you may be the last thing someone remembers about their Hagood Mill experience.

 Confidentiality